 Know your lease

-before you sign it
+before you sign it.

 Analyze your lease

 Upload your lease PDF.
 We'll flag Columbus-specific red flags, match it to your landlord's known patterns, and cite the exact Ohio law that protects you.
-Anonymous data from your lease helps improve landlord profiles for future students.

 📄